 There are multiple reasons why companies are exploring passwordless authentication solutions:

 Better security: Passwords are a major vulnerability because of reuse and because passwords can be shared with others, so they cease to be controllable.
-According to the 2022 ForgeRock Consumer Identity Breach report, two billion records containing usernames and passwords were compromised in 2021.
+According to the 2023 ForgeRock Identity Breach Report, unauthorized access was responsible for 91% of the records breached in 2022, impacting nearly 1.4 billion people.
 With passwordless authentication, login credentials are never transmitted over the internet, thus eliminating the threat of interception.

 Better user experience: Passwords create a range of problems that translate to poor experiences, and most of us are familiar with them.
 But usability problems have real consequences that affect the bottom line.
 For example, if a customer can’t remember the right password used for your site, it’s likely that the customer will abandon their shopping cart rather than going through the forgotten password flow.
 By providing customers with passwordless authentication, you eliminate that frustration.
 Your customers can rely on convenient login mechanisms, such as push notifications to their mobile devices and facial recognition, which streamlines the process.